Stahlhelm-TV/Undead-Streets-Source/README.md

 # Undead-Streets-Source

-a mod for gta v
+Source from a mod for GTA V called "Unead Streets"

+Was dumped or at least completely removed from gta5-mods.com and wiped of this earth until now.
+Complete source is here.